 Court Records are public records and available to anyone.
 They include a court case file containing a docket sheet and any of the documents and filings filed in your court case.
 You can access your court records online, or at the Montgomery County Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of a person’s criminal history.
 These online databases are all linked so you are able to track criminal histories from another state.
-Go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if the crime was in a different state, you may have to pay for a more comprehensive search.
+You can go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for any of the following crimes: